Merzasphor/MWSE/docs/source/lua/api/tes3/positionCell.rst

     Optional.
 The position to move the reference to.

 forceCellChange (`boolean`_)
-    Default: ``false``.
     When true, forces the game to update a reference that has moved within a single cell, as if it was moved into a new cell.

 suppressFader (`boolean`_)
-    Default: ``false``.
     When moving the player, can be used to prevent the fade in and out visual effect.

 teleportCompanions (`boolean`_)
     Default: ``true``.
 If used on the player, determines if companions should also be teleported.